Global Education, News + People

 Since the start of the 2019–20 school year, our program managers have supported our partner schools with over 700 personal connections.
 This individualized support includes site visits, training sessions, teacher meetings, and instructional walk-throughs to ensure quality programming.

-Our ambassadors continue to express their satisfaction with their schools and communities and working with Participate Learning.
-This manifests itself through 91 percent renewals, a 97 percent satisfaction rating, and an average tenure of 4.1 years as an ambassador.*
+Our ambassador teachers continue to express their satisfaction with their schools and communities and working with Participate Learning.
+This manifests itself through 91 percent renewals, a 97 percent satisfaction rating, and an average tenure of 4.1 years as an ambassador teacher.*

 In our eighth year as a B Corporation (B-Corp), we were humbled to be recognized as a 2019 “Best for the World” honoree.
 This achievement indicates that our company-wide impact scored in the top 10 percent of all certified B Corps in the “overall” category as well as the “customers” category.